Meet Our Staff

 Taylor firmly believes that her practice is her passion.
 As Health Integration Manager, working with perinatal, early childhood, and family healthcare providers in Pierce County and across the state, Taylor helps facilitate systems change and resource connection.
 Taylor received her Bachelors of Science in Public Health, and her Masters in Public Health with a concentration in Maternal and Child Health from the University of South Florida in Tampa, Florida.
 In her regular life she loves reading, tending to her houseplants, and spending time with her family and animals.

-Kate is a social worker and advocate who has been with First 5 since 2018.
-She is a Tacoma resident who participates on the Pierce County Birth to 25 Advisory Board for District 4.
-Kate is passionate about supporting caregivers with young children, and ensuring that programs and policies are designed by the families who use them.
-Outside of work, Kate enjoys singing, dancing, studying herbalism, and eating her husband's cooking with her daughter.
+Kate is a social worker and community advocate who has worked with First 5 since 2018.
+She holds a BA in Human Development from Boston College, and a Masters in Social Service Administration from the University of Chicago.
+Kate is a proud mom of two children residing in the Hilltop neighborhood of Tacoma, and she participates on the Pierce County Birth to 25 Advisory Board as well as the City of Tacoma's Equity in Contracting Committee.
+Kate is passionate about supporting caregivers with young children, and ensuring that programs and policies are designed by the families most impacted by them.

 Maile connects all of her work to equity of access and high quality educational opportunities for minoritized youth, families, and communities.
 She joined First 5 FUNdamentals in January of 2024 as our Executive Director.
 Maile strives to ensure the voices of the communities First 5 FUNdamentals reaches are heard and amplified, while also ensuring that racial justice is included in all that we do.
 Maile has a BS in Electrical Engineering from the University of Washington and coursework towards a master’s in Pastoral Studies from Seattle University.

-• Rachel Hall (she/her) - State Director, Washington Communities for Children
+Rachel Hall (she/her) - State Director, Washington Communities for Children (WCFC) and F5F Interim Sr. Program Director

 Rachel is the State Lead for Washington Communities for Children.
 She believes deeply in the beauty and power of relationships, and that only together can we truly improve the wellbeing of children and families in our community.
 When not at work, Rachel enjoys cooking, exploring the great Pacific Northwest outdoors, and spending time with dear family and friends.

-• Muriel Herrera-Velasquez (she/her) - Network Manager, Pierce County Early Childhood Network
+Muriel Herrera-Velasquez (she/her) - Network Manager, Pierce County Early Childhood Network (PCECN)

 Muriel values community advocacy and collaboration.
 She is passionate about breaking down barriers and building bridges for present and future generations.
 She believes in manifesting positivity and that there is no better medicine than laughter.
 You will most likely find Muriel, iced coffee in hand, following her rambunctious toddlers around.
 Deeply connected to her Mexican roots and heritage, most weekends are spent with family and good food.

-• Linden Obel (she/her) - Data & Evaluation Manager, Washington Communities for Children
+Linden Obel (she/her) - Data & Evaluation Manager, Washington Communities for Children (WCFC)

 Linden is the Data & Evaluation Manager for Washington Communities for Children.
 She also leads the Northwest Early Learning Coalition and hosts the Family & Community Outreach State Action Team as part of WCFC.
 She is an advocate of catalyzing community voice, building cross-sector partnerships, and moving ‘at the speed of trust’ to drive equitable health outcomes for children, families, and communities.